joaovitordeon/firebase_db/README.md

-# firebase_db
+# firebase database as back-end

-A interface to send/delete/get data from firebase database
+### A interface to send/delete/get data from firebase firestore/storage